 Higher Understanding Through Drugs: The protagonist goes to a house party, and eats a cannabis brownie without knowing what's in it.
 Soon after, the otherwise quiet and reserved character is sitting in a lotus position babbling all sorts of stuff, some of it silly, some of it quite insightful.
 As a result of this, he gains a bunch of new friends.

 Hipster: Sam, Patrick and their friends have hipster traits such as their taste in music and clothes they wear.
+Although considering their earnestness about their interests(rather than contemptuous irony) and the time frame (the 80s weren't that long ago), it might be a subversion.

 I Want My Beloved to Be Happy: Charlie wishes for everyone around him to be happy, but as a result disrgards his own happiness.
 Sam calls him out on this before she leaves for college, telling him he can't make everyone around him happy and he must care for himself too.